cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Target Mesh</i>: The mesh whose vertices will receive the data from the source.

+   ``vertexsampling : bool = False``

+      .. raw:: html

+         <i>Vertex Sampling</i>: if enabled for each vertex of the target mesh we search the closest vertex in the source mesh and directly copy the found attributes, otherwise we search for the closest point on the source surface that usually falls inside a face and attribute are therefore interpolated

    ``geomtransfer : bool = False``